HiltonRoscoe/CDFPrototype/mapping.md

 The development of the NIST 1500 series Common Data Formats (CDFs) has followed a Model Driven Architecture (MDA) approach.
 This means that a high level model of the common data format is developed, and then transformed into implementation formats that can be used by developers.
 This document provides background regarding how the NIST 1500 UML models map into the implementation formats.

 > Examples used throughout this document are based on the [Election Results Reporting specification](https://github.com/usnistgov/ElectionResultsReporting), version 2

+> This document is not intended to an introduction to UML, JSON or XML.

 ## Root Element